Mentor applications for the Class of 2017 have now closed. Please check back in the fall of 2015 to apply for the Class of 2018.

 A MERIT Mentor must be:

-- A current undergraduate or graduate student whose career plans include working as a health care profession
+- A current undergraduate, graduate student, or working professional whose career plans include working in health care

-- Enrolled in a school located near Baltimore City and willing to commit to MERIT through the scholar's high school graduation
+- Enrolled in a school or working near Baltimore City and willing to attend monthly Saturday sessions for three academic years

 Responsibilities and Expectations